acaylor/ajs-blog/src/content/blog/private-ai-k8s-stack.md

 kubectl taint node <gpu-node> workload=ai:NoSchedule
 ```

-This taint is the load-bearing piece of the whole setup.
-With it in place, only pods that explicitly tolerate `workload=ai:NoSchedule` can land on the GPU node.
-The GPU Operator's component DaemonSets and Ollama will both declare the toleration; everything else stays away.
+With this taint in place, only pods that explicitly tolerate `workload=ai:NoSchedule` can land on the GPU node.
+The GPU Operator's component DaemonSets and Ollama will both declare the toleration.

-The taint is set imperatively on the node and does not live in any manifest, so reapply it if the node is ever rebuilt.
+When you create a taint that way it does not live in any manifest, so reapply it if the node is ever rebuilt.

 ## GPU Operator: the lightest install